biemond/puppet/modules/wls/README.md

 - storeUserConfig for storing credentials and using in WLST
 - set the log folder of the WebLogic Domain, Managed servers and FMW
 - can start the AdminServer for WLST Domain configuration
-- add JCA resource adapter plan
+- add JCA resource adapter plan + Entries
-- add JCA resource adapter entries
 - create server templates ( 12.1.2 )
 - create dynamic clusters ( 12.1.2 )
+- create coherence clusters ( 12.1.2 )
 - create File or JDBC Persistence Store
-- create JMS Server
-- create JMS Module
-- create JMS subdeployment
-- create JMS connection factory
-- create JMS queue or topic
+- create JMS Server, Module, subdeployment, connection factory, JMS (distributed) queue or topic
 - create users with group
-- create SAF agents
-- create SAF Remote Destinations
-- create SAf imported Destinations
-- create SAF objects
+- create SAF agents, Remote Destinations, imported Destinations, SAF objects
-- create Foreign Servers
-- create Foreign Servers entries
+- create Foreign Servers + entries
 - run every wlst script with the flexible WLST define
 - deploy an OSB project to the OSB server